jerepe/quoting-markdowns/README.md

 ## Famous speeches by technology advocates and contributors

-This repository is a compilation of some of my favorite speeches and quotes from renowned technology advocates and contributors.
+This repository is a compilation of some of speeches and quotes from renowned technology advocates and contributors.

 They are contained in the examples.md file.